polterguy/polterguy.github.io/plugins/magic.data.common/index.md

 ```

 This slot requires SQL resembling your specialised database type of dialect, and will
-not in any ways transpile the SQL towards your specific underlaying database type's SQL dialect.
+not in any ways transpile the SQL towards your specific underlying database type's SQL dialect.
 If you can, you should rather use **[data.read]**, to avoid lockin towards a specific database
 vendor's SQL dialect.
 You can also select multiple result sets if you have batch type of SQL statements, containing